 All of these facilities are contiguous with UT Southwestern Medical School.

 In addition, fellows have the option to spend a month with Wilma Larsen, M.D., Director of the Scott & White Female Pelvic Medicine and Reconstructive Surgery Fellowship Program and Urogyn faculty members, Drs.
 Bob Shull and Paul Yandell.
 Scott & White Memorial Hospital is a 636-bed Level I Trauma acute care facility.
 Part of the Scott and White Healthcare system, it has been ranked among the top 100 hospitals by Thomson Healthcare’s 100 Top Hospitals.
-The Scott & White Clinic is located about 2 ½-hours away from Dallas by car.
+The Scott & White Clinic is located in Temple, Texas, about 2 ½-hours away from Dallas by car.

 Each fellow is funded to attend the AUGS annual conference each year.
 Fellows are expected to attend the full conference.
 They are encouraged to present their work annually at this meeting, in addition to producing manuscripts for publication each year of the program.

 Attendance at other functions may also be funded at the discretion of the Fellowship Program Director and Division Chief, particularly if research is being presented.